DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture9Revision.md

 **When to Use ARIA:**
 - Enhancement, Not Replacement: Use ARIA to enhance elements, not to replace basic HTML functionalities.
 Start with semantic HTML, then add ARIA for additional details if needed.
-- Complex Widgets: For interactive controls or complex widgets that HTML cannot define alone, uch as sliders, drag-and-drop functionalities, or modal dialogs.
+- Complex Widgets: For interactive controls or complex widgets that HTML cannot define alone, such as sliders, drag-and-drop functionalities, or modal dialogs.

 ### Basic Accessibility Features - Part 1